Worlds

 ## Verification

-deterministic boolean answer without probabilistic guessing.
+deterministic boolean answer and does not rely on probabilistic guessing.
+See

 ```sparql SPARQL theme={null}